|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 The department is located in Baker Hall, named for famous Sonoma County biologist Milo Baker.

 •Life Sciences has an active independent study program.
-Students must have a faculty sponsor, and can participate in a research project or serve as teaching assistants in lab courses they have completed.
+Students must have completed at least one course in the department and must have a faculty sponsor.
+They can participate in a research project or serve as teaching assistants in lab courses they have completed.
 During the 09/10 school year, students completed articulation of a variety of animal skeletons, including mountain lion, antelope and a giraffe in our research lab, room 1805.
 Their completed projects are on display in the Mahoney Library on the Petaluma campus.